Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/reputation_and_moderation/user_removed_change.md

 of that user's Upvote will be taken away.

 The primary reason for this is to discourage unfair or manipulative voting.
-We want the Conversation here to be honest and truthful, and we want Reputation to reflect that honesty and truth.
+We want the conversation here to be honest and truthful, and we want Reputation to reflect that honesty and truth.